Wood-Chopper/StepnTrader/README.md

 ## Architecture

-The project uses the clean architecture as close as it could be used in Angular.
+The project uses the onion architecture as close as it could be used in Angular.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/9164497/173182395-6d538522-9554-4d34-a44f-356dea9c0aef.png)